Hot Flies Specials

 Enjoy spectacular scenery and great fishing on the Lamar River, Soda Butte Creek, Slough Creek, the Yellowstone River, and Yellowstone Lake.
 View Yellowstone Fishing Reports

-Yellowstone Lake opened much earlier to angling this year than in past years.
 Fish the open water near shore where the trout and lake trout will be cruising.
 Cast woolly buggers or leech patterns and strip back slowly for best results.
+Cutthroat are in the shallow water and back bays of the lake.

 Cutthroat must be released.
 ALL lake trout caught in Yellowstone Lake MUST be KILLED!!

-The Firehole, Gibbon and Madison are fishing very well.
+The Firehole, Gibbon and Madison are fishing well.

 Fishermen preferring all types of angling tactics have discovered the treasures found in the high plains lakes of the eastern Rockies.
 The Wyoming Game and Fish Department has stocked many of these with a variety of trout - browns, rainbows, cutthroat and splake.
 Due to the mineral content of the mountainous soils, the water in these lakes are rich with aquatic insects and crustaceans which translates into good to trophy sized trout in many of the lakes.
 For the fly fisherman, this also translates into a rod-bending great time.
 More Info on Lakes and Reservoirs.
 View Lakes and Reservoirs Fishing Reports